 NEWS: The CQM Distinguished Lecture series has been established in the Fall of 2015 to bring to Stony Brook University the renown experts in the physics of quantum matter.

-March – May 2017
+March – November 2017

 Dr. Kin Chung Fong, Raytheon BBN Technologies

 Putting hydrodynamic into solid state